The legend of La Llorona

 Other versions claim she walked along next to the river for some time, calling for her sons and crying.
 She ate nothing and with time her body became skinny and she started to look taller.
 Her white dress made her look like a ghost.

-Be beware of this meeting!
+Beware of this meeting with La Llorona!
 She will seize you and drown you.
 People say, she is dangerous for children first, but you can be not fast enough to explain you are grown up.

 Some versions of the story say she kidnaps or attacks children; others say she attacks cheating husbands.
 Regardless, when you hear her cries, the directive remains the same: run away.